AustEcon/bitsv/docs/source/community/development.rst

 -------------

-Docs are hosted by `GitHub Pages`_ and are automatically built and published by Travis after every successful commit to Bitcash's ``master`` branch.
+Docs are hosted by `GitHub Pages`_ and are automatically built and published by Travis after every successful commit to BitSV's ``master`` branch.

 Version Scheme
 --------------